Ways to enter Ukraine during the Rashist slaughter

 Many trains to Kyiv stop at Rakhiv, so you can pick one to reach Kyiv the next morning.
 Rakhiv looks like a very nice town.

-When you take a train to cross a border, the border check of the exited country is always done on the train but the border check of the entered country may be done after you get off the train.
+When you take a train to cross a border, the border check of the exit country is always done on the train, but the border check of the entry country may be done after you get off the train.
 Ukrainian officers are very efficient and friendly.

 Comments